ahmed82/saml-local-idp/README.md

 # BOLT Local IDP

-This is a local IDP used to authenticate BOLT in development.
+This is a local IDP used to authenticate development.

 ## Usage